agraef/pd-remote/README.md

 - In either case, at present pd-remote simply reloads *all* corresponding objects, not just objects that have actually been edited.
 In a future version, we may hopefully be more clever about this.

-In Faust mode there are some other special keybindings, but please note that these are really just examples; you can change these bindings in both lua-mode and faust-mode as needed/wanted, and you can add pretty much any Pd message there, as long as it starts with a symbol for a receiver in your patch.
+In Faust mode there are some other special keybindings:

 | Keybinding | Message Sent                            |
 | ---------- | --------------------------------------- |